 - The site settings will be changed to hide the site from search engine indexing.
 This means that search engines will be asked not to index the site; it does not mean that the site will immediately stop being displayed in relevant search engine results—it may take some time before the site stops being displayed in search results.
 If it is time-critical, you can ask Google to remove your site from their search.

-- The site will be kept in 'Deactivated' status for 12 months from the date of the request.
-If the previous Site Owner or a Site Admin requires information about content on the site, they can send a request to the Mosaic team within this 12 month period
+- The site will be kept in a 'Deactivated' status for 12 months from the date the request was completed.

 - Once the 12 month 'Deactivated' period has elapsed, the Site Owner will be emailed a final notification about pending site deletion.
 The site and all content on it will be deleted from the Mosaic platform database.
-Once this happens, the content will be permanently deleted and can no longer be recovered
+Once this happens, the content will be permanently deleted and can no longer be recovered.